goyoambrosio/RobotAtHome2/README.md

 ### Verifying in Windows

 Click Start, search, or select **Anaconda Prompt** from the menu.
-After opening Anaconda Prompt or the terminal and enter the command `python`.
+After opening Anaconda Prompt on the terminal enter the command `python`.
 This command runs the Python shell.
 If Anaconda is installed and working, the version information it displays when it starts up will include `Anaconda` .
 To exit the Python shell, enter the command `quit()`.